 EMS has earned a seat at the table with both fire and police, playing a vital role in ensuring public safety in a world that is increasingly hostile.
 In fact, many fire and police departments also use this recognisable symbol within their logos.

 If you have taken the time to read this post, odds are you too are inspired by this symbol and its meaning.

-Here at the Australian Paramedical College we are dedicated to delivering better equipped Paramedics and Life Support Medics to the industry.
+At Australian Paramedical College, we are dedicated to delivering better-equipped emergency healthcare practitioners to the industry.
 As the largest pre-hospital emergency health care trainer in Australia we guarantee our graduates will possess a high level of skill and clinical competency.

 If you are looking to pursue a career in this fulfilling industry – you need a plan, a plan that maps out your career and gives you some options on how to create that awesome career you have always dreamed of.
 Tell us a little bit about yourself and we will deliver to you a solid plan on how to get started.
 At the very least, this plan will make things a lot clearer and you’ll be in a better position to make a decision on what to do next.

 P.S.
 Did you know you need a degree to become an Ambulance Paramedic – let us show you ways to get into university – even if you feel you’re not smart enough.